unnikrishnanrnair/unnikrishnanrnair.github.io/content/pages/robotics.md

 At the Robotics Research Center (RRC), I contributed to building a **self-driving car from scratch**, working across the full stack:
 - Drive-by-wire systems,
-- Sensor fusion and localization,
+- Sensor fusion and localization (stereo + gps + lidar),
-- Planning with **Frenet Frame-based planners**, and
+- Planning with Frenet Frame-based planners, and
 - Perception modules.

 We also published multiple papers on autonomous systems and planning strategies.